New York City official defends "supersize" drink ban

-WASHINGTON (Reuters) - New York City’s top health official on Thursday shot back at critics who have blasted the city’s plan to limit the sale of oversized sugary drinks such as soda, calling beverage industry opposition ridiculous.
+WASHINGTON, June 7 (Reuters) - New York City’s top health official on Thursday shot back at critics who have blasted the city’s plan to limit the sale of oversized sugary drinks such as soda, calling beverage industry opposition “ridiculous.”

 The proposed ban, which caps most sugar-sweetened beverages at 16 ounces and carries a $200 fine for vendors that do not comply, met immediate backlash from beverage companies and others who argue it is government overreach, but was lauded by public health experts.